 - Has an assembly occupancy classification as defined in the Florida Building Code which exceeds 5,000 square feet in area or an occupant content of greater than 500 persons.

-The purpose of a structural inspection plan (Threshold Inspection Guidelines) created by the engineer-of-record for a threshold building is to provide specific direction to the Special Inspector so that the structural elements of a threshold building can be adequately inspected during construction for compliance with the permitted documents.
-The Threshold Inspection Guidelines are submitted along with the contract documents for the building at the time that a building permit is requested and become part of the contract documents for that project.
+The purpose of a structural inspection plan (Threshold Inspection Plan), created by the SEOR for a threshold building, is to identify critical structural elements of the building to the Special Inspector so that those elements are properly inspected during construction to ensure compliance with the permitted documents.
+The Threshold Inspection Plan is included along with the contract documents for the building when a building permit application is submitted and becomes part of the contract documents for that project.

 What is the Role of the Special Inspector?

 The Special Inspector is employed by the fee owner of a threshold building, but the Special Inspector is only responsible to the local enforcement agency (ie, local municipality or building department).
-The Special Inspector may not serve as a surrogate in carrying out the responsibilities of the building official and the contractor’s contractual or statutory obligations are not relieved by any action of the Special Inspector.
-The engineer of record for a project MAY act as the Special Inspector, provided they are on the list of persons qualified as Special Inspectors as maintained by the Florida Board of Professional Engineers.
+The Special Inspector may not serve as a surrogate in carrying out the responsibilities of the building official, and the contractor’s contractual or statutory obligations are not relieved by any action of the Special Inspector.
+The engineer (or architect) of record for a project MAY act as the Special Inspector, provided they are on the list of persons qualified as Special Inspectors as maintained by either the Florida Board of Professional Engineers or the FL Board of Architecture and Interior Design.

 So what then, is the role of a Special Inspector on a Threshold Building project?
-Simply stated, it is to inspect only those structural members at the frequency and/or scheduled milestones as set forth by the Threshold Inspection Plan.
+Simply stated, it is to inspect only those structural members identified by the Threshold Inspection Plan.
 The specialty engineer does not in any way assume the roles or responsibilities of either the building inspector or a third party inspector who have different, distinct, and clearly defined roles of inspections for a Threshold Building.
 Similarly, the role of the Special Inspector is unrelated and independent from the role of the Engineer-of-Record for the project.

-The Special Inspector’s role is not as a full time inspector; they only inspect at the frequency and for those structural elements listed in the Threshold Inspection Guidelines.
+The Special Inspector’s role is not as a full time inspector; they only inspect those structural elements listed in the Threshold Inspection Plan and at frequencies and/or milestones if so stipulated in the Inspection Plan.
 Since the contractor maintains and is responsible for the project’s construction schedule, it is the contractor who schedules the inspections for the Special Inspector on a Threshold Building.

 What are some Examples of Cases Involving Special Inspectors?